iller7/TaskRunner/README.md

 ### Todos

-* Unit Testing Automation, CucumberJs or Jasmine - [George Old]
+* Unit Testing Automation, CucumberJs or Jasmine
 * Test on a Mac, volunteer needed
 * .travis.yml build scripts for [IBM Websphere]
 * Control Apache and Database servers from Gulp